 Dan Rootenberg is the President and CEO of SPEAR Physical Therapy, the American Physical Therapy Association’s 2017 Practice of the Year.
 Dan co-founded SPEAR in 1999 working out of a small treatment room.
-SPEAR has since grown to fifteen locations throughout Manhattan and Brooklyn, employing over 215 people and treating over 16,000 new patients per year.
+SPEAR has since grown to fifteen locations throughout Manhattan and Brooklyn, employing over 250 people.

 Dan’s focus on organizational leadership and career development has resulted in several honors and recognitions from medical, academic and business communities.
 SPEAR recently received Columbia University’s Award for Leadership in Clinical Education, given to the top 1/10th of 1% of practices.
 SPEAR was named four times to the Inc5000 list of fastest growing private companies in America, as well as having been named by SmartCEO magazine as a Future50 company five times.
 SPEAR was also chosen to appear in Chase Bank’s National Ad Campaign, Mission Main Street, as a thriving small business committed to serving community interests.
 SPEAR was the first private practice to ring the opening bell at the New York Stock Exchange when on May 4th 2016, during small business week, they were featured on MSNBC.